News For Amateur Radio Operators In And Around Hillsdale County

 No Board meeting in September.
 The next Board meeting will be in October.

-Club membership stood at 16 as of August 31.
-No activity during the month.
+Club membership stood at 17 as of August 31.
+One new member during the month.

 Monday Night Net Control Stations Needed